Room 54 – When the Bottom Drops Out: Disappointments. Discouragement. Deaths.

 It takes so much strength to be unseduced by the culture.
 How easily women can assume impoverished views of womanhood as beauty and desirability are emphasized above their God-given minds and creativity, leading them to become divided and distracted selves, swapping their pursuit for God for tamer, lesser loves.
 This seminar is a definition and examination of the importance of dignity in every life, a quality that leads a woman to be intentional in her choices.

 Room 50 – Building an Effective Women’s Bible Study Ministry

 Lisa Heim, Magnify Church

 Helping women to connect, grow and serve through studying God’s Word is a vital part of any Women’s Ministry.
-This workshop will offer topics such as how to choose content, train facilitators and how to encourage and develop relationship through prayer and honest sharing.
+This workshop will offer topics such as how to choose content, how to train facilitators and how to encourage and develop relationships through prayer and honest sharing.

 Room 52 – Redeeming Betrayal: (Part 1) The Role of the Church

 Your best friend’s husband is addicted to porn; your brother’s wife is cheating on him; your elder is having an emotional affair.
 What do you say?
 How do you help?
 What is your role?
 Or perhaps you’ve found disturbing texts on your own husband’s phone.
 What do you do?
 Where do you turn?
 Sexual betrayal shatters a marriage and severs it from the community it needs.
 Overwhelmed family members, close friends, and ministry leaders often respond by oversimplifying, avoiding, or just going numb.
 Gain clarity and practical solutions on how to offer or find a safe, godly community that leads to lasting recovery and healing.

 Room 34 – The Art of Asking Good Questions (Part 1) (Geared for teaching classes, sermons, small groups)